 At Cedar River Academy, we understand the importance of reducing our waste.
 Every student in the school learns how to sort waste according to compost, recycling, and landfill.
 Every classroom has a waste station with bins for all three components, and we are the only school in the district to compost our food waste.
 Our community partner, EcoCare Supply (the Compost Ninja), picks up our composting each week, and our “little ninjas” collect the compost bins from classrooms each week.

-We are so grateful that our community believes in our students and our program and is so involved in our school.
+We are so grateful that our community believes in our students, and our program, and is so willing to be involved in our school.
 Here are some of our community partners:

 Matthew 25: Matthew 25 provides garden lessons to all of our students.
 They maintain our outdoor garden, living wall, and three hydroponic systems in the school.
-They have also taken our students on walking field trips to Groundswell Cafe.
+They have also taken our students on walking field trips to Groundswell Cafe and The Corner Store.

 Linn County Conservationists: The Linn County Conservationists have partnered with us to get our students into nature as much as possible.
-They lead us on field trips and in-class presentations and also support us at School of the Wild.
+They lead us on field trips and in-class presentations and also support us at our Outdoor Academy, a capstone week long outdoor learning experience for 5th grade.

 Linn County Solid Waste Agency: The Solid Waste Agency has supported our waste-reduction efforts.
 Every student in our school visits yearly to learn why it is necessary to reduce our waste and what steps we can take to do that.